jojijacobk/JavaScript-Knowledge/About-Javascript.md

 # Event Loop

-**Javascript engine** is not working alone.
+**JavaScript engine** is not working alone.
 It resides inside a _hosting environment_.
-Javascript engine doesn't have an innate sense of time.
+JavaScript engine doesn't have an innate sense of time.
 It is the hosting environment that schedules code snippets to run by adding them to **event loop**.
-Javascript engine simply executes whatever snippets of code is given to it.
+JavaScript engine simply executes whatever snippets of code is given to it.
 If the file contains only a programs which are meant to be run sequentially, they are executed in a single stretch.
-But, if the program is met with asynchronous functions, Javascript engine executes those functions and ask host environment to put callback into the event loop queue once response data needed by the callback function is ready.
+But, if the program is met with asynchronous functions, JavaScript engine executes those functions and ask host environment to put callback into the event loop queue once response data needed by the callback function is ready.

-**Eg 1**: When a `setTimeout` function is processed, Javascript engine executes that code, and handover callback function to the hosting environment which keeps it aside for the configured period of timeout, and then pushes the callback of setTimeout function into the event loop.
+**Eg 1**: When a `setTimeout` function is processed, JavaScript engine executes that code, and handover callback function to the hosting environment which keeps it aside for the configured period of timeout, and then pushes the callback of setTimeout function into the event loop.

-**Eg 2**: When an Ajax function is run, Javascript engine would execute the function and realize that it is demanding a callback when there is data.
+**Eg 2**: When an Ajax function is run, JavaScript engine would execute the function and realize that it is demanding a callback when there is data.
 So, it asks the hosting environment to invoke the callback when there is response coming back from the Ajax request.
-Once there is data, hosting environment would put that callback function into event loop - which is executed by Javascript engine.
-So, the asynchronous nature of Javascript was achieved with the help of hosting environment until ES6.
+Once there is data, hosting environment would put that callback function into event loop - which is executed by JavaScript engine.
+So, the asynchronous nature of JavaScript was achieved with the help of hosting environment until ES6.
 Then, **Promise** arrived, for which there is a nuanced behaviour with the introduction of **Job queue**.

-You can assume the way Javascript engine works in the event loop is similar to the way human brain works.
+You can assume the way JavaScript engine works in the event loop is similar to the way human brain works.
 Human's aren't capable fo multi-tasking.
 All what a human brain does at the forefront of minds is to simply do context-switching.

 # Job Queue
 Each iteration of *event loop* is called a *tick*, where the next item to execute as present in top of the even loop queue is pulled into execution.
 When you have a callback function ready for execution (from ajax or setTimeout) it is put into the end of this event loop queue.
 But, if you use **ES6 Promise, it helps to put callback functions into the end of current tick itself**.
 You can thus put more items into this queue forming a special *Job queue* which is guaranteed to execute after current tick and before picking up next item in the event loop.
 But, if you continuously add items into the Job queue then you end up with same situation like an infinite loop preventing next item in event loop to be executed.

 # Asynchronous execution
 You can create async in your program using **callback**, **promise** & **web workers**.
-EventHandlers, AJAX handlers are common built-in examples of async in Javascript.
-Even though callback brings asynchrony to Javascript, it is still single threaded.
+EventHandlers, AJAX handlers are common built-in examples of async in JavaScript.
+Even though callback brings asynchrony to JavaScript, it is still single threaded.
 Web workers are used to achieve async in multi-threaded execution environment.

 ## 1. Callback

 When there are a couple of ajax calls waiting to operate on a shared data, then both competes to reach first in performing callback function.
 This is a special condition called *race condition*.

-In Javascript also there is **non deterministic ordering of functions**.
+In JavaScript also there is **non deterministic ordering of functions**.
 In order to prevent race condition and to bring ordering of callbacks, it is necessary to explicitly coordinate callbacks.
-Here are a few examples on how to achieve coordination on concurrent processes in javascript.
+Here are a few examples on how to achieve coordination on concurrent processes in JavaScript.

 **A case of non deterministic result**